maswiebe/maswiebe.github.io/assets/cook_replication.md

       - Table 5 presents descriptive statistics, with a 'Patents, per million' variable with a mean of 0.16, but the code uses `patgrntpc`.
       - Equation 1 and Table 6 both refer to patents per capita.
 The code for Table 6 uses the logarithm of `patgrntpc`.

-      Although the variable `patgrntpc` would seem to be 'Patents by grant year, per capita', this can't be true: the average value is 0.16, which implies that the average Black person has 0.16 patents, or that 16% of the Black population received patents.
-Those values are way too high.
+      Although the variable `patgrntpc` would seem to be 'Patents by grant year, per capita', this can't be true: the average value is 0.16 for Blacks, and 425 for whites.
+These values are clearly measured per million.
       So the variable must be misnamed, and actually represents patents per million, as described in Figure 1 and Table 5.
       This means that Equation 1 and Table 6 are mistaken: the dependent variable is log patents per million, and _not_ log patents per capita.